beccar97/Dev-Ops-Project/README.md

 cp -n .env.template .env
 ```

 from the project root directory.
-You will need to fill in values for the MongoDB related environment variables, as described below.
+You will need to fill in values for several environment variables, as described below.

+- FLASK_SECRET_KEY: Any GUID, used by Flask to sign session cookies
+- For local development not using HTTPS add to the .env file `OAUTHLIB_INSECURE_TRANSPORT=1`

+### GitHub Auth setup

+This project uses GitHub Auth for authentication.
+If setting up with new app, follow the Github [documentation](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to create an OAuth app.
+For the homepage URL field enter the address for accessing the website locally.
+For the callback add a particular path to this URL for example `/login/callback`.
+Having created the app you will need the client id and secret, which should be entered into the .env file as the values of

+- GITHUB_AUTH_CLIENT_ID
+- GITHUB_AUTH_CLIENT_SECRET

+respectively.

 ### Mongo DB setup